just-hms/data-mining-and-machine-learning-notes/docs/5-Classification.md

 - Multiply this difference by a random number between 0 and 1, and add it to the feature vector under consideration.

-- ‎This causes the selection of a random point along the line segment between two specific features.
+- This causes the selection of a random point along the line segment between two specific features.
 This approach effectively forces the decision region of the minority class to become more general.

 ![alt](../media/image328.png)